hossamzee/geoqassim/readme.md

 ## TODO - Minor Changes

-- Update the weather box to import more information like Foreca.
 - Handle exceptions in production, never show the enduser what happened.
 - Do the control panel home page.

 ## TODO - Major Changes
 - Check if there is any security issues when calling route.
 - Do the maillist/newsletter.
+- Fix the environment, forge way.

 ## Done